-The number of pornographic images of a child that are propagated across the Internet may be independent of the number of distributors.
-A recipient of the image may upload it to the Internet; dozens or hundreds of consumers of child pornography on the Internet may download the uploaded image and many of them may then phy due to possession or distribution manifests itself in the same way as other harms caused by multiple tortfeasors.
+In his Seventh Circuit opinion, Judge Posner curiously recognized that this principle as other harms caused by multiple tortfeasors.
 And although some injuries may be theoretically divisible, where it is practically impossible to divide up the injury by causation, "the modern approach has been to hold each defendant . . . jointly and severally liable for all the injuries."
 Thus, the appellate courts should have paid closer attention to one of the most compelling reasons to apply joint and several liability in analogous tort situations-that is, joint and several liability is applicable where "there is no reasonable basis for division" of the injury suffered.
-191
+192